spacetracker-collab/GastroJunkie/README.md

 **Future**

 In 2020, we may need to add Covid-19 compliant to one of the parameters.
 We may also need to add availability of hand sanitizers.
-We cpuld also add things like Open Kitchens, Non over packaging, Uniformed Personnel, Security Guard Availability, Closed Captioning of TV, IoT enabled lighting and Permission for concealed weaponry
+We could also add things like Open Kitchens, Non over packaging, Uniformed Personnel, Fire Safety Drills, Hair Guards by Workers, Interior Lighting, Online Delivery, Made to Order, Ethinic Packages, Made to Stock, Refridgeration, Security Guard Availability, Closed Captioning of TV, IoT enabled lighting and Permission for concealed weaponry

 **AIA**